 - Before the START condition and after the STOP condition the device is in standby mode and the SDA line is switched as input with pull-up resistor. - The control byte that follows the START condition determines the following operation.
-It consists of the 5-bit row address, 2 mode control bits and the READ/ NWRITE bit that is used to control the direction of the following transfer.
-A 0 defines a write access and a 1 a read access.
+It consists of the 5-bit row address, 2 mode control bits and the READ/NWRITE bit that is used to control the direction of the following transfer.
+A '0' defines a write access and a '1' a read access.

-6.2.1.2 Control Byte Format
+7.1.1.1 Control Byte Format

-EEPROM Address EEPROM Address Mode Control Bits Start A4 A3 A2 A1 A0 C1 C0 R/NW Ackn

-Start Control byte Ackn Data byte Ackn Data byte Ackn Stop --
+EEP ROM Addı ess Mode Co ontrol Bits ead/ Vrite Start A4 А3 A2 A1 A0 C1 C0 R/ NW Ackn Start Contr ol byte Ackn Dat ta byte Ackn Data by /te Ackn Stop

-6.2.2 EEPROM
+7.1.2 EEPROM

-The EEPROM has a size of 512 bits and is organized as 32 x 16-bit matrix.
+The EEPROM has a size of 2×512 bits and is organized as 32×16 -bit matrix each.
 To read and write data to and from the EEPROM the serial interface must be used.
 The interface supports one and two byte write accesses and one to n-byte read accesses to the EEPROM.

-6.2.2.1 EEPROM - Operating Modes
+7.1.2.1 EEPROM - Operating Modes

 The operating modes of the EEPROM are defined via the control byte.
 The control byte contains the row address, the mode control bits and the read/not-write bit that is used to control the direction of the following transfer.
-A 0 defines a write access and a 1 a read access.
+A '0' defines a write access and a '1' a read access.
 The five address bits select one of the 32 rows of the EEPROM memory to be accessed.
 For all accesses the complete 16-bit word of the selected row is loaded into a buffer.
 The buffer must be read or overwritten via the serial interface.
-The two mode control bits C0 and C1 define in which order the accesses to the buffer are performed: High byte - low byte or low byte - high byte.
-The EEPROM also supports autoincrement and autodecrement read operations.
+The two mode control bits C_1 and C_2 define in which order the accesses to the buffer are performed: High byte - low byte or low byte - high byte.
+The EEPROM also supports auto increment and auto decrement read operations.
 After sending the start address with the corresponding mode, consecutive memory cells can be read row by row without transmission of the row addresses.

-Two special control bytes enable the complete initialization of EEPROM with 0 or with 1.
+Two special control bytes enable the complete initialization of EEPROM with '0' or with '1'.

-6.2.2.2 Write Operations
+7.1.2.2 Write Operations

-The EEPROM allows 8-bit and 16-bit write operations.
+The EEPROM permits 8-bit and 16-bit write operations.
 A write access starts with the START condition followed by a write control byte and one or two data bytes from the master.
 It is completed via the STOP condition from the master after the acknowledge cycle.

-The programming cycle consists of an erase cycle (write '0') and the write cycle (write '1').
+The programming cycle consists of an erase cycle (write "zeros") and the write cycle (write "ones").
 Both cycles together take about 10 ms.

-6.2.2.3 Acknowledge Polling
+7.1.2.3 Acknowledge Polling

 If the EEPROM is busy with an internal write cycle, all inputs are disabled and the EEPROM will not acknowledge until the write cycle is finished.
 This can be used to detect the end of the write cycle.
-The master must perform acknowledge polling by sending a start condition followed by the control byte.
+The master must acknowledge polling by sending a start condition followed by the control byte.
 If the device is still busy with the write cycle, it will not return an acknowledge and the master has to generate a stop condition or perform further acknowledge polling sequences.
 If the cycle is complete, it returns an acknowledge and the master can proceed with the next read or write cycle.

-6.2.2.4 Write One Data Byte
+Write One Data Byte